 If America started a modest carbon tax of $20 per ton, the nonpartisan Tax Policy Center estimates that the hardest-hit quintile of Americans would only pay about 0.8% of their income and most Americans would pay less.
 In comparison, the median-income quintile paid 13.5% of income in federal taxes in 2016 according to the Peterson Foundation so it would be easy to cut payroll taxes since revenues would be coming in from the carbon tax instead.

-A carbon tax would not hurt American consumers much because they could switch to renewable electricity and electric cars and thereby avoid most of the tax.
-But the 100 big corporations that account for 71% of global carbon emissions would be hit very hard by a carbon tax because they can’t switch to solar and wind energy.
-Sure they would try to pass on some of the tax in the form of higher prices to consumers, but that would amount to less than 0.8% of income for ordinary Americans at worst and the corporations would feel A LOT more pain than we would so they have a big incentive to manipulate the public and and our political system to get their way.
-This is the concentrated interest group problem.
+A carbon tax would not hurt American consumers much because it isn’t a big part of their budget and many would switch to renewable electricity and electric cars and thereby avoid paying any tax.
+But there are one hundred rich corporations that account for 71% of global carbon emissions and they would be hit very hard by a carbon tax because they can’t avoid losing billions of dollars each.
+Sure they would try to pass on some of the tax by charging higher prices to consumers, but that might amount to only 0.8% of income for ordinary Americans.
+The corporations would lose most of their income!
+So they have a big incentive to manipulate our political system and public information to get their way.
+This is a classic concentrated interest group problem.

 A modest revenue-neutral carbon tax could increase most Americans’ disposable income